Robotics and Autonomy search in Seattle

 Amazon Robotics has done for Seattle's robotics ecosystem what the AV programs did for Pittsburgh: created a large population of engineers with fleet-scale production experience who, after several years at Amazon, are reachable for the right opportunity.
 The challenge is that Amazon continues to recruit aggressively back into its own programs, and Microsoft, Google, and Apple simultaneously compete for the same broad pool of software engineers.

 The result is a market where the top of the hiring funnel looks wide but genuinely qualified candidates are narrower than they appear.
-Engineers with real robotics depth — SLAM, real-time motion planning, hardware-software integration — are in short supply relative to the volume of generalist software engineers who can list warehouse automation experience on a resume.
+Engineers with real robotics depth, including SLAM, real-time motion planning, and hardware-software integration, are in short supply relative to the volume of generalist software engineers who can list warehouse automation experience on a resume.

 Key hiring markets